genkgo/routed-enhancement/README.md

 The resize method is fired when the screen is resized.
 This can be usefull to execute scripts when the page is resized.
 Only when the constraint returns true and the when at least 1 element that satisfies the css selector is found, the controller is imported and executed.
+The method `activate` and `deactivate` on the controller are executed only when the constraint switches state (true/false).

 ```js
 resize(constraint, cssSelector, moduleNameOfController);